Alberto Marini

-Biography
+Early life and education

 Alberto Marini was born in Turin in 1972.
 He earned a degree in law, with specialisation in audiovisual law.

+Career

 Based in Barcelona since 1999, he joined Filmax as part of the development department.
 In 2010, after working for 11 years in the company (working in development, production and/or writing of films), he left the post of production director in order to work in "more personal" works by means of the creation of his own production company Rebelión Terrestre.
 His writing credits in the 2015 film Retribution earned him a nomination to the Goya Award for Best Original Screenplay.
 He made his directorial debut with the horror film Summer Camp.

-His film work include writing credits in Romasanta (2004), Sleep Tight (2011), Extinction (2015), Retribution (2015), Your Son (2018), and Fatum.
+His film work include writing credits in Romasanta (2004), Sleep Tight (2011), Extinction (2015), Retribution (2015), Your Son (2018), and Fatum (2023).
 He is also the co-creator of the television series La unidad, and co-wrote Paco Plaza's episode "Freddy" from the Stories to Stay Awake horror anthology series.
 He is set to adapt Arturo Pérez Reverte's El italiano into a television series format.